Easy to follow Academic Essay Writing Guide

 Revision is an essential step that provides crucial insights which you missed while writing.
 Moreover, revision helps to make effective edits and modifications.
 Changes that improve the paper are done in this step.
 Things such as adding extra information, reordering sentences, or deleting sentences that add no value are mainly done.

-Check the spellings and punctuation to ensure they are correct.
+Check the spelling and punctuation to ensure they are correct.
 Take the help of a friend to revise and review your work.

 Tip: Read your essay aloud to make sure there is clarity and flow in your writing.